 - Which types of calls do you absolutely want to be handled by a live person?

-- Are there certain times of day / situations in which your business is flooded with calls?
-How do you want to handle them?
+- Are there certain times of day or situations in which your business is flooded with calls?
+How do you want to manage this increase in demand?

 - Do you want employees to receive and make business calls when they are outside of the office?

-The answers to these questions will help you develop or draw up a flow chart for how you want calls to be handled.
+The answers to these questions will help you develop or draw up a flow chart of rules for how you want calls to be handled.